gonzalobarbitta/context-flux/examples/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

 The example is very simple.
-State will contain a unique model containing information about the logged user.
-Through the use of **actions** we will allow its name to be modified.
-To keep things simple, we will initialize the user's information with static data as opposed to retrieving it from somewhere else.
+State will contain a unique model with information about the logged user.
+Through the use of  `actions` we will allow its name to be modified.

 #### user.actions.js